-The Wilder Blean Initiative
+The Blean Wildscape

 The new herd of cattle in this woodland will graze on the woody twigs of trees and scrub, creating some space in the woodland canopy for other vegetation to grow through.
 Cattle have similar impacts on the woodland to bison, due to their size, but their activities differ in a few vital ways.
 For example, cattle browse higher up on plants than bison and they do not dust bathe.
 Exploring the difference between bison and longhorns is a key part of the Wilder Blean project.